lgarron/clipboard-polyfill/README.md

 npm install clipboard-pollyfill
 ```

-Sample app that writes text:
+Sample app that copies text to the clipboard:

 ```js
 // Using the `clipboard/text` build saves code size.